Porcelain Crowns

 Porcelain crowns are used in a variety of situations.
 They’re often recommended for:

-- Severe Tooth Decay | When a tooth is too decayed for a standard filling.
+- Severe Tooth Decay | When a tooth is too decayed for a standard filling

-- Cracked or Fractured Teeth | To restore strength and function to a damaged tooth.
+- Cracked or Fractured Teeth | To restore strength and function to a damaged tooth

-- Root Canal Treatment | After a root canal, a crown is often placed to protect the tooth.
+- Root Canal Treatment | After a root canal, a crown is often placed to protect the tooth

-- Cosmetic Improvements | To enhance the shape or color of misshapen or discolored teeth.
+- Cosmetic Improvements | To enhance the shape or color of misshapen or discolored teeth

-- Dental Implants | To provide a natural-looking tooth on top of an implant.
+- Dental Implants | To provide a natural-looking tooth on top of an implant

+Call to get started on your porcelain crowns today.
 At your dental consultation, we’ll tell you whether we think a crown is the right treatment for you.

 Are Porcelain Crowns Right for You?